 There were no objections on approving the mintues on the last SG PAC meeting in Big Island.

-The TG8 chair went an overview of the final PAR of the TG8.
+The TG8 chair reviewed the final PAR of the TG8.

 One of the group participants asked for an explanation of “number of devices in the discovery” which was mentioned in the scope section (refer to the document 15-12-0157-00-0pac-draft-pac-par.rtf).
 The chair acknowledged the notion that it can be interpretated in two different ways.
 He gave a clear statement that analyzing the number of devices is not the interest of the scope but the capability of discoverying large number of PAC devices.